 In many cases, modern business contracts are more complex and convoluted than any one person can keep track of.
 Additionally, every contract comes with its own set of deadlines and deliverables, so managing any sizable contract portfolio without help from technology can be incredibly challenging.
 To help with these tasks, a growing number of organizations are turning to dedicated contract management software.

-The good news is that you don’t have to be a tech wizard to use contract management software.
+The good news is that you don’t have to be a tech wizard to use contract lifecycle management software.
 In fact, these platforms aim to simplify and streamline the contract management process, making your job exponentially easier.
 Once you find and implement a contract management solution that solves your biggest problems in the contract management process, you can spend less time on tedious tasks and more time on higher-value legal department work.